01 of 11

 05 of 11

-Black opal is by and large the rarest and most popular type of opal, and is also considered among the rarest of all gemstones.
+Black opal is the rarest and most popular type of opal.
+It is also considered among the rarest of all gemstones.
 Almost all the world's supply of black opal is mined in Lightning Ridge in New South Wales, Australia.

 06 of 11

 Most everyday jewelry lovers will never be able to see the true beauty of benitoite.
 This sapphire-blue gemstone has only been found in San Benito County, California.
 It was first discovered in the early 1900s by George D. Louderback.
 It became the official gemstone of California in 1985.
 The stone has been misidentified as spinel in the past, but was eventually re-examined and reclassified due to the high level of brilliance of the gemstone.

 You'll have to do some due diligence to find a trustworthy and legitimate source to purchase benitoite.
 When you do, be prepared to spend.
 You'll want to find a stone that has a medium body tone with a cut that maximizes the stone's fire.
 Stones that are too dark will not reflect the light well.
 Stones that are too light will look washed out.
 Don't expect to find stones greater than 3 carats.
 The average price is $3,800 per carat for stones with medium blue tones.
 Smaller stones that are less than 1 carat can reduce the price per carat significantly.Continue to 7 of 11 below.